mde-optimiser/mde_bench/README.md

  ## Concerns

- It would seem that there are still some issues with running docker consistently on IAAS hardware.
-I have not encountered any issues in the past, but there are recent reports that the AWS infrastructure delays container startup after a certain number of restarts.
-Ref article here.

- For the Excel solution i do not have an available Excel license to experiment with.
+ For the Excel solution I don't have an available Excel license to experiment with.
 I would like to ask the authors to verify the terms of the excel license they are planning to use, to ensure that it can be used in the cloud and more specifically on AWS cloud.